-Answer: A bachelor’s degree earned prior to the beginning of the first law school semester from an accredited institution of higher education and a valid LSAT score.
+Answer: A bachelor’s degree earned prior to the beginning of the first law school semester from a regionally accredited institution of higher education and a valid LSAT score.
 Furthermore, an applicant must register with the Law School Admission Council’s Credential Assembly Service (CAS) and submit a personal statement.
 Letters of recommendation are welcome but not required.

 If I have taken the LSAT more than once, will Belmont Law use the highest score?

 Answer: We consider the highest score.
 We do not average multiple scores.

 What is a competitive LSAT score at Belmont Law?